Home > Installing Elite Wall Paneled Wainscoting

 photos and videos by Robert Maxwell

 If you've always wanted to install your own wainscoting but were afraid to try, we can help.
 In fact, that's our business.
 All of Elite's wainscoting products are exceptionally DIY-friendly because everything's pre-milled to fit together flawlessly.
-And in the case of this wall paneled wainscoting (one of dozens of different designs), we've even created our own patented tooling so all parts in this kit come together like nothing else on the market.
+And in the case of this wall panelled wainscoting (one of dozens of different designs), we've even created our own patented tooling so all parts in this kit come together like nothing else on the market.

 We've also invested just as much time and effort crafting our image-rich, video-assisted instructional packages.
 This is what you've got here.
 You won't find any other wainscoting system that does so much to help ordinary people achieve extraordinary results.